pzhaojohnson/rna2drawer2-readme-preview/README.md

 ## Frequently Asked Questions

 <em>How do I delete a tertiary bond?</em>
+Using the editing tool,
-While having the tertiary bond selected using the editing tool, press the `Delete` key.
+select the tertiary bond
+and press the `Delete` key.

 <em>How do I rotate a drawing?</em>
 A `Rotation` field is present in the `Layout` form.